Flying a QuadPlane¶

 The forward motor will stop, but the aircraft will continue to move forward due to its momentum.
 The drag of the air will slowly bring it to a stop.
 The attitude of the aircraft can be controlled with roll and pitch sticks (aileron and elevator).
 You can yaw the aircraft with rudder.

 I switch to RTL mode while hovering¶

-The aircraft will transition to fixed wing flight.
+The aircraft will generally transition to fixed wing flight.
 The quad motors will provide assistance with lift and attitude while the forward motor starts to pull the aircraft forward.
 Depending on the Q_RTL_MODE, different behaviors can be selected as it returns to the return point (rally or home).
 See Return to Launch for details.

 If you have RTL_AUTOLAND setup then the aircraft will follow the mission configuration.

 If closer than 1.5X the larger of either RTL_RADIUS or WP_LOITER_RAD, then the vehicle will proceed toward home in VTOL mode and land.
 If greater, it will transition to fixed wing, climbing toward ALT_HOLD_RTL and executing a normal QRTL.
 Depending on how far from home, the vehicle may only briefly climb and then switch back to approach or airbrake phases.
 The further away, the higher the climb as it flies back toward home.
 If the approach behavior has ben disabled with Q_OPTIONS bit 16, then it will just switch to VTOL (if not already in that mode, navigate to home and land).